dagraham/etm-dgraham/README.md

         * Daylight saving time begins @s 2018-03-10 @r y &M 3 &w 2SU @c shared

-    The unique identifier, `2756`, is created automatically by *TinyDB*.
+- The unique identifier, `2756`, is created automatically by *TinyDB*.

-- Two timestamps are automatically created for items: `created`, corresponding to the moment the item was created and `modified`, corresponding to the moment the item was last modified.
-A new *history* view in etm  displays all items and allows sorting by either timestamp.
+- Two timestamps are automatically created for items: `created`, corresponding to the moment the item was created and `modified`, if the item is subsequently modified,  corresponding to the moment the item was last modified.
 - **New**
+    - A *history* view displays all items and allows sorting by either created or modified.
 	- The hierarchical organization that was provided by file paths and/or `@k keyword` entries is provided by the *index* entry, `@i`, which takes a colon delimited string.
 E.g., the entry

 			@i plant:tree:oak